isaacholt100/isaacholt/public/maths-notes/year-3/topology/topology.typ

 #definition[
     *Furstenberg's topology on $ZZ$*: define $U subset.eq ZZ$ to be open if $ forall a in U, exists 0 != d in ZZ: a + d ZZ := {a + d n: n in ZZ} subset.eq U $
 ]
+#proposition[
-- Furstenberg's topology is Hausdorff.
+    Furstenberg's topology is Hausdorff.
+]

 == Continuity